vadimgrn/usbip-win2/README.md

 rd /S /Q "%APPDIR%"
 ```
 ### Disable Windows Test Signing Mode without removing USB/IP
-- Can be useful if you want to temporary disable test signing without removing USBip
+- Can be useful if you want to temporary disable test signing
 - After that, USBip will not work until the test signing will be reenabled
 - **usbip2_filter driver must be disabled, otherwise all USB controllers/devices will not work**
 ```